Guide to mobile phone payments

 Contactless payments on your mobile

-There are now at least 19 million contactless credit and debit cards in the UK letting people pay for small value items (under £15) without the need for a PIN or a signature, simply by holding the card up to a reader.
-The same technology (known as near field communication, or NFC) is now being incorporated intosmartphones.
+58 million contactless credit and debit cards have been issued in the UK letting people pay for small value items to the value of £20 without the need for a PIN or a signature, simply by holding the card up to a reader.
+The same technology (known as near field communication or NFC) is now being incorporated into smartphones.

 Integrating NFC into a mobile phone means that you don’t have to use a physical card at all.
 Instead, you simply hold your phone to the contactless reader in a shop, which will then automatically charge the money to your account.